 Joining the community as a volunteer can be a rich and rewarding experience!

 Each year up to 20 volunteers join us from all over the world to support our life in Loch Arthur.
 Many of these volunteers are taking a gap year after school, others are looking for a change in life, practical experience for further education or inspiration for different ways of living.
 Most of these volunteers find it worthwhile to spend a year in the community, although shorter stays are possible.
 There are also possibilities for those interested in making a longer-term commitment to this way of life.
-We welcome volunteers from other European member states but regrettably we cannot take non-European volunteers at the moment.
+We welcome all applications but have noticed that some volunteers from outside of Europe have experienced difficulties or delays during their visa application.

 Work areas in Loch Arthur include farm, garden, creamery, bakery, weaving workshop, woodwork shop, farm shop and café and housework.
 We hope that volunteers joining us are willing and able to participate in any of these activities, depending on where the needs are in the Community at the time in question.

 As our life in the Community is based on our experience of living and working together we do not have formal hours on and off “duty”.
 Each community member supports our work and homelife as well as social and cultural activities.
 Therefore life can be full and (at times) demanding but is also very rewarding and fulfilling.
 We aim to create spaces for each other to ensure we all get the time we need to relax and recuperate.